 Minimum Tank Size: 15 gal (57 L) - This fish is very active and very messy.
 It requires a lot of room to swim in and excellent filtration to keep it healthy.

-Substrate Type: Any - Any A medium sized gravel works best.
+Substrate Type: Any - A medium-sized gravel works best.

 Lighting Needs: Moderate - normal lighting